Transferring Deezer and Spotify playlists: a complete guide (and vice versa)

 • public and private playlists,

-• favorite titles / "favorites" (depending on the tool),
+• favorite tracks / “top picks” (according to the tool),

-• albums and artists followed (depending on the tool).
+• albums and artists followed (according to the tool).

-• the exact order of the pieces (depending on the tool and format),
+• the exact order of the tracks (depending on the tool and format),

 • local files (imported MP3s),

-👉 Tip: If you have a "very rare" playlist (remixes, live recordings, Japanese versions, etc.), plan to check it manually after importing.
+👉 Tip: If you have a “rare” playlist (remixes, live recordings, Japanese versions, etc.), be sure to check it manually after importing.

-2) Deezer → Spotify: the simplest method depending on your situation
+2) Deezer → Spotify: The easiest method based on your situation

 Option A — Import directly into Spotify (when available)

-Spotify has begun rolling out a feature that allows users to import playlists from other services via a partner (TuneMyMusic), accessible in the app (iOS/Android).
-How it works: you choose your original service (including Deezer), select the playlists, and Spotify creates the equivalent playlists in your library.
+Spotify has begun rolling out a feature that lets you import playlists from other services via a partner (TuneMyMusic), available in the app (iOS/Android).
+Here’s how it works: you choose your source service (including Deezer), select the playlists, and Spotify creates equivalent playlists in your library.

 Why is this interesting?